 - What the Hell, Hero?: Princess Celestia gives one to Spike in Chapter 5, for not telling her about the duel, which was being held in close proximity to Ponyville.

 "You asked about responsibility.
 Here is some truth: You have a responsibility to me, your Princess, you have a responsibility as a citizen of Equestria, and you have a responsibility towards those that care for you.
 You have disappointed me greatly, my dragon."

-Who Wants to Live Forever?: Spike is not happy about his projected lifespan, although Princess Luna did provide some perspective along an offer of friendship.
+- Who Wants to Live Forever?: Spike is not happy about his projected lifespan, although Princess Luna did provide some perspective along an offer of friendship.
 On the whole mostly averted once Spike decides that by living as long as he will he can keep the memories of his friends alive for their descendants.

 "And then you will die, and I will not.
 And I will endure."